ninoNinkovic/LiveStamps/README.md

 However, the stamp would still be "live" because a regex was supplied.

-Changing either value in the parts list would instantly update all existing stamps in the document, allowing you to enter a static date or different company name if desired.
+Changing either value in the list would instantly update all existing stamps in the document, allowing you to enter a static date or change to a different company name if desired.

-**Changing the regex however, would abandon all the the previous stamps.
+**Changing the regex however, would abandon all the the previous stamps, rendering them permanent...
 Careful!**